-Course Descriptions for A.A., B.A. in Social Services, B.B.A., B.H.A., and B.S.M.
-Programs
+Course Descriptions for A.A., and B.B.A.

 Art (ART)

 The Messages of Art (3).

 This course will focus on equipping students in righteous judgment as it relates to art through application of a model set of critical tools.
 Emphasis will be placed on identification, analysis, and evaluation of work from key movements and individuals in the history of art as well as artistic components of contemporary culture.